MicrosoftDocs/learn/learn-pr/azure/design-secure-environment-government/includes/6-summary.md

 Now that you’ve reviewed this module, you should be able to:

-* Explain the basic concept and benefits of multi-tenant cloud services.
+* Explain the basic concept and benefits of public multi-tenant cloud services.
 * Describe a conceptual architecture that protects data at various classification levels.
 * Explain how residency and encryption features keep data of all classification levels safe.